 One thing that’s worth noting is that more recording is now done in out-of-the-way locations.
 Disney used to record everything on stages in front of Cinderella Castle, which caused congestion.
 That stage is still used to some degree, but not nearly to the extent it used to be, when there were several consecutive hours of high-profile performers (like Mariah Carey) who drew crowds.
 With Walt Disney World attendance increasing, recording for the holiday specials is more spread out to diffuse crowds.

 As always, select Cast Members and guests are recruited for the prime viewing areas closest to the stages.
 However, regular guests visiting Walt Disney World on these days may fill in available space and watch the recording of segments if they so desire.
 In actuality, only stage performances and interviews will be recorded at Walt Disney World, and not the traditional parade segments.

-The traditional parade segments will be recorded at Disneyland.
-Dates for Disneyland are always less certain, but it should likewise be in early November 2020.
+The traditional parade segments will likely be recorded at Disneyland once again.
+Dates for Disneyland are always less certain.
 Again, Disney uses this footage for Thanksgiving specials in addition to the popular ABC’s Disney Christmas Day Parade.

 Nowadays, ‘parade’ is probably a misnomer for what’s broadcast on ABC Christmas Day, because what airs is so broken up and more like a synergy fest to promote upcoming movie releases, television shows, Disney Parks, up and coming artists under Disney labels, and more.
 It’s basically a thinly-veiled infomercial for all things Disney…but a fun one, nonetheless!